Summons: England and Wales

+In 1999, the writ of summons was replaced with the claim form by the Civil Procedure Rules 1999 (CPR).
+This was part of the CPR's reforms to simplify legal terminology; at the same time, the plaintiff was renamed the claimant.
+Despite its name, the claim form may but is not required to present the details of the claim itself.
+The statement of claim (which had already replaced the complaint in England and Wales under the Rules of the Supreme Court) was replaced by another document known as particulars of claim.
+The claim form (Form N1) has space for "brief details of claim" on the first page, and then on the third page the claimant can either provide particulars of claim or indicate by tick box that they are "to follow" (that is, as a separate document).
+If they are "to follow" the particulars of claim must be served within 14 days of the claim form being served.

+Unlike the traditional writ of summons, the notice to the defendant about when to respond is no longer provided on the claim form itself.
+The CPR is oddly silent about this, but the claimant is generally expected to concurrently serve Form N1C, Notes to defendant on replying to the claim form, which does warn that the defendant must respond within 14 days of service of particulars of claim.

 In criminal matters, either a requisition, summons or warrant is issued to initiate criminal proceedings.

+Republic of Korea

+In the Republic of Korea, a criminal summons may come from the Korean Prosecution Services or a Court of Law and is a manner to initiate criminal proceedings or call a witness in for questioning.
+A summons may be served on an individual within Korea or that is abroad.

 United States

-In most U.S. jurisdictions, the service of a summons is in most cases required for the court to have jurisdiction over the party who is being summoned.
+In most U.S. jurisdictions, the service of a valid summons is in most cases required for the court to have jurisdiction over the party who is being summoned.
 The process by which a summons is served is called service of process.
 The form and content of service in the federal courts is governed by Rule 4 of the Federal Rules of Civil Procedure, and the rules of many state courts are similar.
 The federal summons is usually issued by the clerk of the court.
 In many states, the summons may be issued by an attorney, but some states use filing as the means to commence an action and in those states, the attorney must first file the summons in duplicate before it becomes effective.
 One or more copies are stamped by the court clerk with the court seal and returned to the attorney, who then uses it to actually serve the defendants.
 Other jurisdictions may only require that the summons be filed after it is served on the defendants.
-New York is distinguished by its permissive filing system, in which the summons or complaint need not be filed at all.
+New York State is distinguished by its permissive filing system, in which the summons or complaint need not be filed at all.